Adventures worth living

 My first homebrew adventures were very linear.

 Fast forward a few years and my approach is rather different.
 Creating adventure in this fashion is by no means anything new, as a matter of fact it is a structure I have come across in a number of publications.
 I start off with a situation and a general problem that the adventuring party will be willing to solve or take on.
-This has to be something the players will not want to turn their back on, of course.
+This has to be something the players will not want to turn their back to, of course.
 That is the premise of any story.
 It has to be a given that the players will not shy away from the call for adventure!

 Once the problem has been defined, I create a setting and the antagonists who populate it and play a role in the story.
 All that is left to do is to create situations.
 Think of them as the components of the story.
 Not everything needs to be of essence to the general plot and not all of these parts will even be used or lived by the player characters.
 Some situations will point the players closer towards the resolution of the intrigue and others might just serve as sandboxes for the characters to grow in, gain experience from or learn more about each other.
 The goal is to have fun.
 If you manage to do that as a group, then there is no doubt your adventures will be memorable and unlike any story you have read in a book or watched in a movie.

 Sometimes, sprinkling the way with subtle hints is not enough to prevent the party from getting stuck.
 Simply add unexpected events or some non-player characters (NPCs) to help out.
-At times, letting gamers delve at their leisure and their own pace will truly give them the sense of liberty they need to have the best role-playing experience.
+At times, letting gamers delve at their leisure and their own pace will truly give them the sense of freedom they need to have the best role-playing experience.
 Most of all, it’s the most fun you will have running the game as a GM, in my opinion.
 You will be creating lots of unused situations though.
 Do not look at that as wasted material or lost time.
 In storytelling, nothing ever really goes to waste and you will have plenty of opportunities to reuse or introduce that stuff later on or as part of another adventure.

 Another great benefit to creating your own content (or repurposing elements from officially published material) is that you will own it when the game is played.
 I personally find it much easier to run an adventure I created because, having written it, I know the stuff by heart.
 I spend less time looking things up and more time having fun.
 Do remember that, as always, keeping notes is essential to running a good game!